AnthonyBechay/jobline/README.md

 ## 👥 User Management

 ### First Time Setup
+1. Navigate to `/register` on the frontend
-1. Use the `/register` page to create the first Super Admin
+2. Create the first Super Admin account
-2. Requires a setup key from the `.env` file
+3. Requires the setup key from `.env`
-3. Only works when no users exist in the database
+4. Only works when no users exist in the database

 ### User Roles
 - **Super Admin**: Full system access, financial data, user management
-- **Admin**: Operational access, no financial data
+- **Admin**: Operational access, no financial data visibility

 ### Creating Additional Users
 - Super Admins can create new users from Settings > Users